mindyverse/uk-rail-ticket-sales-journey-outcomes-analysis/README.md

 In this project, I mainly tried to find the answers to the following questions:

 1. How many tickets were sold, and what was their total gross ticket sales  value?
-2. What the routes had the highest number of transactions?
+2. Which routes had the highest number of transactions?
 3. Which ticket types generated the highest gross ticket sales?
 4. How were the journey records distributed among On Time, Delayed and Cancelled?
 5. What were the main reasons for delays and cancellations?